What does a Personnel Worker do?

 Responsibilities:

-- Assist in the recruitment process by screening resumes, scheduling interviews, and coordinating with hiring managers.
+- Assist in recruitment by posting job openings, screening resumes, and scheduling interviews.

 Qualifications

-- Previous experience in a personnel or HR support role is preferred.
+- Previous experience in a human resources or administrative support role.

 - Strong understanding of labor laws and HR best practices.